10-Q 1 cvm_10q.htm FORM 10-Q cvm_10q.htm

 Table of Contents

 Share-Based Compensation – Compensation cost for all share-based awards is measured at fair value as of the grant date in accordance with the provisions of ASC 718, Compensation – Stock Compensation (“ASC 718”).
 The fair value of stock options is calculated using the Black-Scholes option pricing model.
-The Black-Scholes model requires various judgmental assumptions including volatility and expected option life.
+The Black-Scholes model requires five input variables: the strike price of an option, the current stock price, the time to expiration, the risk-free rate, and the volatility.
 The share-based compensation cost is recognized using the straight-line method as expense over the requisite service or vesting period.

 The Company has Incentive Stock Option Plans, Non-Qualified Stock Option Plans, Stock Compensation Plans, Stock Bonus Plans and an Incentive Stock Bonus Plan.
 These Plans are collectively referred to as the “Plans”.
 All Plans have been approved by the Company’s stockholders.